How to Find Cheap Travel Accommodation

 Consider staying with Airbnb if you’re traveling with your partner with a group of friends.
 Split the bill, cook your meals, and go shopping for groceries to avoid eating out at restaurants.
 This saves you a lot of money!

 Every property is different though in terms of price.
 You can live very modestly or luxuriously.
-I’ve rented a tiny little apartment in Shanghai for $120 per night but also huge villas in Thailand for only $45 per night!
+I’ve rented a tiny little apartment in Shanghai for $120 per night but also a huge villa in Yangon for only $45 per night!
 By now I haven’t had any bad experiences with AirBnB.
 And often catch myself going on AirBnB without even having checked hotels before.

 Stay in a Hostel